 Part One: Technology and Setup Verification

 Make sure all staff and student test-taking workstations meet the hardware requirements and run the supported versions of operating systems listed on Supported Operating Systems.
 Coordinators need devices that use Windows, macOS, or Linux to use TIDE.

-Disable auto-updates or limit them to a supported version of your operating system to promote stability during testing season.
-New operating system versions are released regularly and tested by AIR® to make sure new features don’t pose a risk.
+Disable auto-updates.
+Limit them to a supported version of your operating system to promote stability during testing season.
+New operating system versions are released regularly and tested by Cambium Assessment, Inc.™ (CAI) to make sure new features don't pose a risk.
 However, new releases sometimes introduce features or bugs that disrupt testing.
 Go to Supported Operating Systems to confirm that your devices are running supported versions.